 Soon after breakfast whilst inside the house, she sat down suddenly – causing the abscess to burst!

-This left a small bloody puddle on the floor which had us in a little panic, but the dog seemed to feel a lot better.
+This left a small bloody puddle on the floor which had us in a little panic, but she seemed to feel a lot better.
 Again, this did not have any foul smell whatsoever.

 After our visit to the vets, they confirmed that this was an anal gland abscess and rupture, and recommended a course of antibiotics, anti-inflammatories, and pain relief for the next 10 days, no other treatment was deemed necessary.